smartcommunitylab/modular-app/README.md

 ### Creation

-First of all, the Stencil library must be installed on your machine Follow the guide [here](https://stenciljs.com/).
+First of all, the Stencil library must be installed on your machine.
+Follow the guide [here](https://stenciljs.com/).

 After the installation create the new collection with the command

 ```